Sean Caulfield's Alzheimer's advocacy developed from his early experience as a care partner. Prior to

 co-founding ARTZ, he had served as an Executive Director of an Alzheimer’s residential program and as a support group facilitator for Alzheimer’s care partners in Boston, Massachusetts.

-In 2005 Sean consulted to Dr. Zeisel in the writing of I’m Still Here, a play about a family’s trials at learning of an Alzheimer’s diagnosis.
+In 2005 Sean collaborated in the writing of I’m Still Here, a play about a family’s trials at learning of an Alzheimer’s diagnosis.
 The play was performed in Boston, New York City, and Connecticut.
 In 2005 he helped organize a traveling exhibition of art created by people living with Alzheimer's.
 Entitled, I’m Still Here: Alzheimer’s and Creative Expression, the exhibition made its debut at the John Michael Kohler Arts Center in Sheboygan, Wisconsin, with further showings at Banner Health Hospitals in Arizona, the Alzheimer’s Association of Massachusetts and Connecticut, Merck Research Laboratories in Boston, the International Health Aging Conference in Portugal, and the 2008 EU Conference on Alzheimer’s in Paris, France.